lowepowerlab/protocols/rbtnseq_exp_general.md

 **Written/Edited by**: Tiffany Lowe-Power,

+**Recommended**: Look at Tiffany's digital lab notebook files on RB-TnSeq.
+She can orient you to her notebook.

 ### Revive library aliquot

 Library aliquots are stored in -80 C freezer as 1 ml of ~OD=0.800 culture (in 20% glycerol).